azoth-lang/azoth.language.reference/src/structured-errors.md

 Structured error handling does not capture stack traces for errors.
 Stack traces are most useful for unexpected errors that are actually unrecoverable.
 Structured error handling is for recoverable errors.
-As such, it is expected that every error throw will be caught and properly handled.
+As such, it is expected that every error thrown will be caught and properly handled.
 Because of that along with the high overhead of capturing stack traces Azoth does not capture stack traces for thrown errors.
 However, debuggers and other tools may capture stack traces for them for debugging purposes.